What Are Postage Meters?

 We can put you in touch with these suppliers quickly and easily.
 If you’d like to reap the benefits postage meters provide, then all you have to do is fill in our short webform with your postage meter requirements, and we’ll match your business with the perfect supplier that suits your needs.
 Those suppliers will then send you direct, no-obligation quotes.
 Simple!

 Pitney Bowes Postage Meters

 Pitney Bowes makes a wide range of postage meters for businesses of all sizes.
 Since creating the first commercially available postage meter more than 90 years ago, they’ve helped more than 90% of Fortune 500 companies make their mailrooms more efficient.

 Pitney Bowes postage meters span a broad spectrum of capabilities.
-Their smallest machine, the Mailstation 2, processes up to 18 letters per minute and is a great choice for businesses that mail up to 100 letters a month.
+Their smallest machine is the Mailstation 2, which processes up to 18 letters per minute (lpm) and is a great choice for businesses that mail up to 100 letters a month.

-The mid-range tier of models includes the Connect+ 1000 and the DM575.
-These machines are ideal for sending 65-180 letters per month, and come with additional features like color printing.
+The mid-range tier of models includes the SendPro C Auto, which can process up to 120 lpm, and comes with additional features like color printing.